GitGuardian’s Spot the Secrets

 Can you find all the credentials in the code, logs, Jira, and Slack messages?

 Plaintext credentials, aka secrets, are one of the most dangerous things in your environments.
-Each year GitGuardian releases our State of Secrets Sprawl report, finding 12.8 million hardcoded secrets in public repos on GitHub alone!
+Each year, GitGuardian releases our State of Secrets Sprawl report and the news is not good.
+We found 23.8 million hardcoded secrets added to public repos on GitHub in 2024 alone.

 To make the matter even more serious, a full 27% of IT leaders we surveyed said they are relying on manual code reviews to address this issue.